gvashishtha/bert-stack-overflow/3-ML-Ops/README.md

 ### 6. Create an Azure Resource Manager service connection

-In order to create resources automatically in the next step, you need to create an Azure Resource Manager connection in Azure DevOps.
+In order to access your Azure subscription, you need an Azure Resource Manager connection in Azure DevOps.

 Access the window below by clicking on "Project settings" (the gear icon in the bottom left of the Azure DevOps window).